INTERSECT-training/packaging/_episodes/07-continuous-integration.md

 - "Set up GitHub Actions on your project"
 ---

-Continuous Integration (CI) allows you to preform tasks on a server for various events on your repository (called triggers).
+Continuous Integration (CI) allows you to perform tasks on a server for various events on your repository (called triggers).
 For example, you can use GitHub Actions (GHA) to run a test suite on every pull request.